0xchase/HACS408E/content/labs/week-05/lab-2/index.md

 {{< /question >}}

 Look for other HTTP requests to this malicious domain.
-Look for another file download.
+Find another GET request which downloads a file.
+Presumably, this is a second stage payload for this malware.

 {{< question >}}